evandrosouza-developer/Tester-ps2-msx/README.md

 2.1) The firmware with source files;
 2.2) Schematics design with Kicad files;

-3) Toll to create/modify the Database (Translation tables to map from PS/2 Scan Codes to MSX Matrix Codes) in excel, but it has compatible macros to be executed by Libre Office, Open Office, Star Office and so on.
+3) Tool to create/modify the Database (Translation tables to map from PS/2 Scan Codes to MSX Matrix Codes) in excel, but it has compatible macros to be executed by Libre Office, Open Office, Star Office and so on.

 4) Tini TTY I/O - tio (Linux app with source files) to communicate with console and easily allowing the user to use it with different keyboard layouts and languages.
 ```
 In case of STM32F103C8T6 (Flash 64K RAM 20K) Blue Pill, you have to aplly STM32F103C6T6 (Flash 32K RAM 10K) without change anything else.

-In case of Black Pill, the base system is STM32F401CCy6 so, to use a more memory one, just follow the same instructions here.
+In case of Black Pill, the base system is STM32F401CCU6 so, to use a more memory one, just follow the same instructions here.

 So this firmware was developed to facilitate a Blue or Black Pill to act as a MSX keyboard sub system emulator, to test (and develop) the PS/2 to MSX keyboard Converter.

-This updated version is USB compatible, UART running over DMA, so it uses almost 100% of the STM32F103C6T6.
+This firmware updated version is USB compatible and UART is running over DMA, so it uses almost 100% of the STM32F103C6T6 processing power and resources, and its html documentation is accessible by html/index.html file.

 When there is no USB host, it works at legacy (using serial 2 in Blue Pill and Serial 1 in Black Pill as console port), but when its USB is enumerated, the console port is the first logical cdcacm port on host, and the second logical port is a serial<=>USB converter.